japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-SymmetricHashJoinStateManager.md

 == [[SymmetricHashJoinStateManager]] SymmetricHashJoinStateManager

-`SymmetricHashJoinStateManager` is <<creating-instance, created>> for the left and right <<spark-sql-streaming-OneSideHashJoiner.adoc#joinStateManager, OneSideHashJoiners>> of a <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#, StreamingSymmetricHashJoinExec>> physical operator (one for each side when `StreamingSymmetricHashJoinExec` is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#processPartitions, process partitions of the left and right sides of a stream-stream join>>).
+`SymmetricHashJoinStateManager` is <<creating-instance, created>> for the left and right <<spark-sql-streaming-OneSideHashJoiner.md#joinStateManager, OneSideHashJoiners>> of a <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#, StreamingSymmetricHashJoinExec>> physical operator (one for each side when `StreamingSymmetricHashJoinExec` is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#processPartitions, process partitions of the left and right sides of a stream-stream join>>).

 .SymmetricHashJoinStateManager and Stream-Stream Join image::images/SymmetricHashJoinStateManager.png[align="center"]